the-swerve/temple/readme.md

 </div>
 ```

-To refer to the element itself within the loop, just use `each`.
+To refer to the element itself within the loop, use `each`.

 # dynamic changes